will-ixs/VkShadow/README.md

 This project was started without a build system, as it was just intended to learn.
 There is a release available if you just want to run it.

+The following environment variables will need to be set.
+Build with F7 and run from its built directoryu.

 This visual studio project uses environment variables for the includes and linking, \
 STB_DIR points to stb, a folder containing [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) \